 Running (Exercising) Tips When Sick (or Injured)

+Firstly, it is not usually a good idea to exert great effort when sick or injured.
 I hardly ever get sick, but when I do, it hits me like a truck ran over me.
 Here are some good info I gathered if you want to exercise when sick.

 Sometimes, you may have the common cold but you still want to go out for a run.
 I read that the general rule is, if symptoms are “above the neck” then you may still do non-strenuous exercise.
 For long-distance runners, maybe going for a shorter slower run; for all others, maybe going for a walk; this will give you the exercise that you crave.
 If your symptoms are below the neck, like chest congestion, stomach pains, or muscle pain, then you probably should take a day off from exercise.
 As always, listen to your body.
 For more about this advice, visit the Mayo Clinic website.